Sourdough Troubleshooting FAQ

 While we recommend using water that is free of contaminants and additives (such as chlorine), sourdough is fairly resilient and can generally handle tap water provided it is of a quality which you consider safe to drink.

-The best way to determine feeding amounts is to weigh the ingredients and use equal amounts of starter, flour and water (by weight).
-Weighing flour in particular is superior to measuring using a measuring cup because the density of flour varies significantly between both types of flour as well as how settled the flour is in the container.
+The best way to determine feeding amounts is to weigh the ingredients and use equal amounts of starter, flour, and water (by weight).
+Weighing flour in particular is superior to using a measuring cup because the density of flour varies significantly between both types of flour as well as how settled the flour is in the container.
 If you will be working with sourdough often, it is worth purchasing a small kitchen scale (the digital type is easiest to work with) as you'll generally have better results.
-However, if weighing ingredients isn't an option, you will want to feed the sourdough starter using one part starter, one part water and a little less than two parts flour.
-For example, if you have a half cup of starter, you would feed it with a half cup of water and a little less than a cup of flour.
+However, if weighing ingredients isn't an option, you feed the sourdough starter using one part starter, one part water, and a little less than two parts flour.
+For example, if you have 1/2 cup of starter, you would feed it with 1/2 cup of water and a little less than 1 cup of flour.

 Do I need to keep my sourdough away from my yogurt, kefir, kombucha, etc.?

 Yes, it is important to keep at least several feet (and preferably more) between all cultured or fermented foods when they are actively fermenting (on the counter, lids off).
 If your cultures are capped and being stored in the refrigerator, space between them isn't necessary.
 Also, keep in mind that commercial yeast can contaminate a sourdough starter so keep rising bread dough made with commercial yeast at least a few feet (and preferably more) from your sourdough starter.

 I activated my packet of sourdough starter two days ago and have been feeding it regularly.
 How long before it gets bubbly?